|T H E R E A L D E A L W I T H T O M D I E H L|

 perhaps I just get more nervous when there are others present

-These days I can usually be found two Wednesdays a month
+These days I can usually be found every other Thursday.

-the Time Machine or the Real Deal with Tom Diehl.... be sure to
+editions of either the Time Machine or the Real Deal with Tom Diehl....

-check the how show calendar to see when I will be on the air again.
+be sure to check the how show calendar to see when I will be on the

 If you have any ideas you'd like to forward to me or if you just